tramex/tramex/docs/src/knowledge_base.md

 ## CORS Errors

-If the website is running on HTTPS, connections to insecure endpoints (like `ws` instead of `wss`) are forbidden.
-You have three options to solve this issue:
+If the website is running on HTTPS, connections to insecure endpoints (like `ws` instead of `wss`) are forbidden because of [CORS](https://developer.mozilla.org/fr/docs/Web/HTTP/CORS).
+There are four options to solve this issue:

 - disable CORS in your browser
 - add an SSL certificate to your ws server